aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 a `Tweets#index` method and route, and render your new index view in it.
 Test your new code using Postman.

+Next, include the tweeter's username along with each tweet.
+Prevent n+1 queries by using `includes`.
+Check your server log and make sure that only two queries are being fired to display all of the tweets and usernames.

+Next, include a list of each tweet's mentioned users along with each tweet.
+Make sure to add `:mentioned_users` to your `includes` statement to prevent n+1 queries.
+Test your new code using Postman.

 ## Bonus: Underscore Templates

 When we fetch the tweets, we don't just want to stick the JSON representation